SAP-samples/teched2022-IN261/exercises/ex3/README.md

 10. Exempt Handshake: set to YES by clicking on the button

 11. Go to Advanced Event Mesh and copy the Webhook URL.
-You can click on the copy icon behind Secured Web Messaging Host / Public Internet.

 12. Paste this into SAP Event Mesh - Webhook URL